DayVil/inverse-kinematics/README.md

 # inverse-kinematics
-A simulation about inverse kinematics
+A simulation about inverse kinematics.
+If you want to edit your the segments go to "# Segments" and cange the parameters in the object.